SWI-Prolog/swipl-devel/CMAKE.md

 This option also causes Prolog  __not__   to  unload foreign extensions, which is needed to  make  ASAN   properly  report  locations  in foreign extensions.

+AddressSanitizer is reported (by Alessandro Bartolucci)   not to work on Apple using the xCode AppleClang.
+It should  work with a non-Apple Clang or GCC version.

 ## Packaging